zama-ai/tfhe-rs/tfhe/docs/fhe-computation/tooling/debug.md

 a * b = Ok(5635678)
 ```

-If any input to `mul_all` is not a trivial ciphertexts, the computations will be done 100% in FHE, and the program will output:
+If any input to `mul_all` is not a trivial ciphertext, the computations will be done 100% in FHE, and the program will output:

 ```console
 a: Err(NotTrivialCiphertextError), b: Err(NotTrivialCiphertextError), c: Err(NotTrivialCiphertextError)